stonex159/stonex159.github.io/README.md

 # Change Log
 Week 1
  - I learned the basics of HTML and CSS
  - I made a website playground to test my HTML/CSS/Javascript knowledge
  - I made a CSS file to augment the HTML file for the playground
  - I created a seperate change log and todo list for my playground as well
  - I learned a bit about flexboxes
 Week 2
- - I went through the tutorial [here](https://reactjs.org/tutorial/tutorial.html) that had me recreate tic-tac-toe in a browser.
+ - I went through the react tutorial [here](https://reactjs.org/tutorial/tutorial.html) that had me recreate tic-tac-toe in a browser.
+ - I started a new website for my Casual Videogame Club.
+It will be purely for administative purposes.
+ - I

 # TODO
 Week 1
  - Learn HTML and CSS
 Week 2
  - Look into React [tutorial](https://reactjs.org/tutorial/tutorial.html) and [hooks](https://reactjs.org/docs/hooks-intro.html)
  - Look into Bootstrap [here](https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp) to make a new website, probably about Hololive
  - ~~Create some Javascript for the playground, or maybe a new project to link to it.~~